MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 ## The `TableSelector` element

 The `TableSelector` element is used to display data in a table format and allow the user to select a row.
 It is useful when you want to be able to interact with a table.
+[Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.TableSelector-1.html)

 Here is an example of how to use it: